sylv256/MPPBL/README.md

 # MPPBL Alpha v1.0
 ### A Multiplayer Piano Bot Library.
-#### *Note*: The library is not complete yet, so there will be many missing features.
+#### *Note*: The library is not complete yet so there will be many missing features.
 The library will be completed when MPPBL 1.0 is released.<br>
 ***
 # Quick Documentation
 ***